faniereynders/faniereynders.github.io/_posts/2015-09-21-push-notifications-in-chrome-extensions-using-azure-notification-hubs.md

 As you can see, the app back-end is responsible for keeping track and storing of PNS (Post Notification Service) handle registrations.

-By using Azure Notification Hubs we move the management of PNS registrations to an external managed service.
+By using Azure Notification Hubs, we move the management of PNS registrations to an external managed service.

 ![Overview of push notifications using Azure Notification Hubs](https://acomdpsstorage.blob.core.windows.net/dpsmedia-prod/azure.microsoft.com/en-us/documentation/articles/notification-hubs-overview/20150831045959/notification-hub-diagram.png)